 - the defendant’s history of child abuse,

-- whether the child suffered substantial bodily harm or substantial mental harm, and
+- whether the child suffered substantial bodily harm or substantial mental injury of a nonaccidental nature, and

 - whether the defendant willfully caused the child to be endangered

-Note that willfully causing a child to be endangered carries harsher penalties than if the defendant knowingly permitted the child to be endangered by someone or something else.
+Willfully endangering a child carries harsher penalties than knowingly permitting a child to be endangered by someone or something else.
 For example, leaving a toddler home alone is willful endangerment.
-In contrast, leaving a toddler with an uncle who beats him would be permissive endangerment if the defendant knew the uncle had a history of abuse.4
+In contrast, leaving a toddler with an uncle who beats him would be permissive endangerment if the defendant knew the uncle had a history of abuse.

 Possibly.
 Child endangerment may be a crime involving moral turpitude, which is deportable.
-Therefore, non-citizens who are charged with child endangerment should hire an experienced attorney to try to get the charge either dropped or reduced to a non-deportable crime.
-Learn more about the criminal defense of immigrants in Nevada.6
+Therefore, non-citizens who are charged with child endangerment should hire an experienced attorney to try to get the charge either dropped or reduced to a non-deportable crime.7

-People who suspect a child is a victim of endangerment in Nevada may contact Child Protective Services (CPS).
-CPS will then conduct an investigation and gather information about the situation.
-If it finds reasonable cause of child abuse, it will contact the police to take further action.
+People may report child abuse cases to Child Protective Services (CPS).
+The Division of Child & Family Services will then conduct an investigation.
+If it finds reasonable cause of child abuse, neglect, or endangerment, it will contact the police to take further action.

-Note that anyone may contact CPS with tips, including people who wish to remain anonymous.
-Certain professionals such as clergy, doctors, educators, and counselors are legally required to contact CPS with reports of suspected child abuse.7
+Note that anyone may contact CPS with tips about child welfare, including people who wish to remain anonymous.
+Certain professionals such as clergy, doctors, educators, and counselors are mandatory reporters.8

 Parents and guardians face criminal charges for neglect of a child when they abandon the child or fail to provide the child with necessary care, such as: